Downhill Biking Overview

 Cloud* – Access this independent peak-to-peak adventure from Ruby Run, heading west to Gore’s true summit.
 The challenging trail includes portions of gravel road and has several short steep sections.
 At the summit, hikers and bikers are rewarded with exquisite panoramic views of the Adirondack wilderness, mountains, waterways, and forests.
 The return trip is a long descent back to Ruby Run, or explore the alternate route to the Saddle Lodge.
 Be aware of two-way traffic and always yield to hikers.
 Trail Rating: Most Difficult.
 Average Climb Time: 20 minutes.
 Average Descent Time: 5 minutes.

 Sidewinder* – This 3.3-mile trail is our longest singletrack downhill route taking you from near the Saddle Lodge to the Base Area.
-This winding trail shared by bikers and hikers crosses several popular ski trails before ducking into the woods to test your skills over roots, rocks, bridges, and with several banked turns.
+This winding trail shared by bikers and hikers crosses several popular ski trails before ducking into the woods to test your skills over roots, rocks, bridges, and several banked turns.
 Always yield to hikers.
 Trail Rating: More Difficult.
 Average Descent Time: 35 minutes.

 Bee Line – This most difficult trail breaks off Sidewinder for a direct downhill descent, with a challenging mid-section.
 Bee Line ducks in and out of the woods while crossing over ski trails and ends in the Base Area.
 Trail Rating: Most Difficult.
 Average Descent Time: 10 minutes.